 This section explains the benefits claims and appeals process for the benefits of the JPMorgan Chase Health Care and Insurance Plans for Active Employees that are subject to the Employee Retirement Income Security Act of 1974 (ERISA).
 It includes detailed information about what happens at each step in the process and includes important timing requirements.
 This section also includes information about each plan's "fiduciary" and contact information.
-See "About Plan Fiduciaries" on page 363 and "Contacting the Claims Administrator" on page 371.
-For claims relating to eligibility questions or plan operations, please see "Claims Related to Eligibility to Participate in the Plans and Plan Operations" on page 483.
+See "About Plan Fiduciaries" on page 374 and "Contacting the Claims Administrators: Plans Subject to ERISA" on page 386.
+For claims relating to eligibility questions or plan operations, please see "Claims Related to Eligibility to Participate in the Plans and Plan Operations" on page 377.

 Please Note: Any claims or appeals that are related to a disability will be handled in accordance with the Department of Labor regulations found in Code 29 Section 2560.
 This section of the Code provides certain procedural protections and safeguards for disability benefit claims.
 For example, the regulations require that disability claimants receive a clear explanation of why their claim was denied and of their rights to appeal a claim denial.
-It also allows claimants to review and respond during the course of an appeal to any new or additional evidence that
+It also allows claimants to review and respond during the course of an appeal to any new or additional evidence that the Plan relied on in connections with the claim.